ashanair2022/Aroma-Mocha/README.md

 - Track Product Inventory
    - Ability to view existing product inventory, create new products, update and delete products from the inventory as necessary
 - Track Couriers
-  - Ability to view existing courrier providers, their phone numbers, create, update and delete couriers from the data
+  - Ability to view existing courier providers, their phone numbers, create, update and delete couriers from the data
 - Track Orders
   - Ability to view existing orders, create new orders that includes adding customer information, order information and status, update, delete orders.